LKostyra/ABench/Deps/README.md

 * Vulkan

 From these dependencies only Vulkan and Google Test are provided.
-Other dependencies must be installed manually and junction linked to this directory with following command:
+Other dependencies must be installed manually and linked to this directory with following command:

 ```
+# Windows:
 mklink /J <link_name> <path_to_SDK>

+# Linux:
+ln -s <path_to_SDK> <link_name>
 ```

 Following links are required to build the project: